This is a word you may have seen in the headlines in Italy recently.

 There was ample space to manoeuvre

-The verb in the infinitive in manovrare, and there’s no particularly weird grammar to look out for when using it.
+The verb in the infinitive in manovrare, and you can follow the standard grammar rules when using it.

 lui manovra la barca abilmente